deltaxrobot/Delta-X-Docs/docs/reference/gcodes/gc_industrial_conveyor.md

 ---

-## M319 - Read Input Pin
+## M319 - Read Encoder Pin

 #### Description

-Get the status of an input pin in several modes.
+Get the status of an encoder pin in several modes.

 #### Usage